schneiderpy/icsrm-workshop-intro-R/README.md

 # International Career Service R Workshop

-Lessons for the “Introduction to R for Absolute Beginners” Workshop hosted by the International Career Service Rhein-Main (ICSRM) at the Goethe-University, Frankfurt a.
-M.
+Lessons for the “Introduction to R for Absolute Beginners” Future-Skills-Workshop hosted by the International Career Service Rhein-Main (ICSRM)

 This website will become the home of the workshop.